mauriciopoppe/blog/site/content/notes/home-server-setup.md

 ## Key Takeaways

-Mounting the Pi's filesystem through SSHFS and letting Gemini know the environment where it's running in helped me iterate fast in the setup.
-In the ocassions I had issues, Gemini was able to realize the problem and the solutions.
+About the setup, mounting the Pi's filesystem through SSHFS and letting Gemini know the environment where it's running in helped me iterate very fast.
+While I'm happy with the current components of the stack the home server is like [.dotfiles](https://github.com/mauriciopoppe/dotfiles), always a work in progress.

+It's great the Gemini knows how to operate in the codebase because it means that I could focus on some other things and free up deep knowledge I'd have needed of this stack.